hackeriet/pyhackeriet/README.md

 ## Card reader prerequisites

-pcscd, libnfc and python-bindings located in source/nfc-bindings.
+pcscd, libnfc and python bindings located in source/nfc-bindings.

 # Creating a new user
 ## Create user in hula